simonmichael/hledger/hledger/Hledger/Cli/Commands/Close.md

 Now 2022's balance sheet will show only zeroes, indicating a balanced accounting equation.
 ([Unless](/investments.html#a-more-correct-entry) you are using @/@@ notation - in that case, try adding --infer-equity.)
-To see it again, exclude the closing transaction.
-Eg:
+To see the end-of-year balances again, you could exclude the closing transaction:
 ```shell
 $ hledger -f 2022.journal bs not:desc:'closing balances'
 ```